DJArghlex/AvorionMods/README.md

 basically just off-site storage for the sources

-pull requests welcome via the issues page.
+pull requests welcome via the issues page or via their steam workshop pages

 ## planned mods